If you’re like many college graduates, you had help from your family with your education costs.

 When refinancing Parent PLUS Loans, you apply for a loan for the amount of the existing PLUS Loans and use it to pay off the loans.
 Going forward, you are solely responsible for the debt; your parents are no longer obligated to make payments, and the old PLUS Loans will show up as paid in full on their credit report.

 To transfer the loans, follow these three steps.

 1. Make sure you’re financially ready for the payments

 Once you refinance the PLUS Loans, the loans will be entirely in your name.
 Before submitting a loan application, make sure you can comfortably afford the payments.
 Otherwise, you risk falling behind and damaging your credit.

 2. Review lenders’ eligibility requirements

 Not all lenders allow you to refinance Parent PLUS Loans and transfer them to another person.
-Only a few lenders, such as PenFed Credit Union, allow you to transfer Parent PLUS Loans to a child.
+Only a few lenders, such as SoFi and PenFed Credit Union, allow you to transfer Parent PLUS Loans to a child.
 When looking for a lender, check its policies to see if it allows Parent PLUS Loan refinancing and transfers.

 3. Compare rate quotes from refinancing lenders